119 Niche Side Hustles to Help You Create New Income Streams

 #67: Small Business Marketing Service

 Does the family garage understand how a Facebook page works?
-Is a small town restaurant struggling to get customers despite amazing food because they’ve never heard of Instagram or Pinterest?
+Is a small town restaurant struggling to get customers despite amazing food because they've never heard of Instagram or Pinterest?
 Do local residents not even know they have an online newspaper?
-As a small business marketing service you can get paid teaching local small businesses how to market themselves so they can succeed.
+As a marketing service for small businesses, you can get paid teaching local small businesses how to market themselves so they can succeed.

 #68: Outsourced Work from Home Customer Service